Thunderegg (band)

 Throughout, Georgantas continued to record at home on a 424 Portastudio: In 2005 he posted a new song every week to Thunderegg's website, the best of which were collected for the CD This Week, which was self-released in early 2007.
 Several other albums followed, including Not What I Meant, Thunderegg's first San Francisco album, which was recommended for fans of "The Eels, Ween, The Flaming Lips, and Pulp."
 That album's closing track, "The Guest Star of the Rest Stop," was initially commissioned by author T Cooper for a CD accompanying his 2012 book Real Man Adventures.
 Cooper would also include the Line Line opener "The Scheduled Show" in the soundtrack to his 2018 documentary Man Made.

 Thunderegg toured Germany in the summer of 2013 with a lineup that included Georgantas, Fournier, Moon, and Ken Matsuda (violin), and Georgantas toured the United States (with KC Turner) in the summers of 2014 and 2016.
 In April 2015 the band, now including Alex Jimenez (bass), Reese Douglas (guitar), and James Sundquist (drums), released the seven-inch single "Ten Sleeves"/"Big Cigarette," again recorded with Weatherhead, this time at Tiny Telephone in San Francisco.

 With new drummer André Custodio, the band gelled in the Bay Area as a regularly gigging and touring four-piece band, complementing Georgantas's narrative lyrics with a sound described as "space bar rock" ("space rock, bar rock, space bar rock").
 In January 2017, they returned to the studio with Weatherhead, this time at Acoustic Noise in Oakland, to record their new LP, Cosmos.
 It was completed at Space Bomb Studios in Richmond, Virginia, and released on both black and deluxe color vinyl by Bleeding Gold Records on May 11, 2018, accompanied by a second tour up and down California.
 Issue 82 of the Big Takeover, in naming it a Top 40 selection, called the album "otherworldly" and "smart and full of melodic charm," comparing it to "Teenage Fanclub, Eyelids, Bats, and Chills."

-Thunderegg's most recent album, Helicopters, was released on February 4, 2022.
+Thunderegg's next album, Helicopters, was released on February 4, 2022.
 Recorded remotely with Weatherhead, it includes guest appearances from Bay Area musicians Bradley Skaught, Brad Brooks, John Elliott, Julian Müller, and Megan Slankard.
-Again, the music was favorably received, described by one reviewer as 'highly intelligent, narrative vocals over lushly arranged chamber pop rock soundscapes.
+Again, the music was favorably received, described by one reviewer as "highly intelligent, narrative vocals over lushly arranged chamber pop rock soundscapes."
+Afterward, Thunderegg entered a dormant phase broken in autumn 2025 with the release of the single "Breakfast" and the announcement of a series of 30th-anniversary "De-Luxed" editions of the first four double albums, promising to transform each into "a single album that doesn't give you bonus tracks...it takes them away!"